noaa-pifsc/AGEPRO/docs/README.md

-## The docs folder contains documentation for AGEPRO version 4.21
+## /docs contains documentation for AGEPRO version 4.21
 1. The version 4.21 reference manual
 2. The original 1998 article on the model
 ### Some AGEPRO Applications